The Playbook On

 What we did

-I AM ALS is an organization built with and for patients and caregivers.
-This approach to rare disease community building and advocacy places patient voices, needs and input at the forefront of all actions and decisions.
+I AM ALS is an organization built with and for those living with ALS and caregivers.
+This approach to rare disease community building and advocacy places voices, needs and input of those impacted by ALS at the forefront of all actions and decisions.
 This patient-driven model succeeds because it gives those who are most invested in the effort for treatments and cures a platform to say what they need and how they want it communicated.

 This approach also sets us up to be nimble and to redirect to emerging issues faced by the ALS community.
-Most importantly, it allows the organization to feel the same day-by-day, hour-by-hour urgency that patients and their loved ones feel, compelling us to move swiftly and with intention.
-This ground-up approach to community building ensures that everyone who wants to be involved has a seat at the table, and that the effort is built in collaboration with patients, rather on their behalf.
+Most importantly, it allows the organization to feel the same day-by-day, hour-by-hour urgency that those living with ALS and their loved ones feel, compelling us to move swiftly and with intention.
+This ground-up approach to community building ensures that everyone who wants to be involved has a seat at the table, and that the effort is built in collaboration with those living with ALS, rather on their behalf.

 Don't do this

 Scientific or political news in the rare disease space can take many months or years to appear.
 When it becomes available, share it quickly.
 Be a source for important information on your disease.

 Limit opportunities to have the voices of people living with the disease heard

 Those living with the disease should be offered ample opportunities to share their stories through internal channels and external events and communications.
 Their voices should be the largest megaphones your organization has.